jekiro/jekiro.github.io/_posts/2020-07-21-chezzz-redpwn-2020-OEP.md

 **_PUT STUFF HERE_**

 The first function called initializes what is most likely the board in a nested for loop.
-Pseudo code for this would be
+Pseudo code for this with some stuff missing for the sake of the writeup would be
 ```C
 for(int i = 7; i >= 0; --i) {
     for(int j = 7; j >= 0; --j) {